Next Start

 Start Your Diesel Training at UTI

-UTI’s 45-week Diesel Technology program is offered at campus locations across the country and can help you prepare for entry-level diesel mechanic jobs.
+UTI’s 45-week Diesel Technology program is offered at campus locations across the country and can help you prepare for entry-level diesel mechanic positions.
 To learn more, visit our program page and request information today.

-Want to Learn More About the Diesel Technology Program?
+Want To Learn More About the Diesel Technology Program?

 If you're interested in learning how you can register for the Diesel Technology program, just click the link below or call (800) 834-7308 to speak with one of our friendly Admissions Representatives.